 With this in mind, our Developers got their heads together to define some of the most commonly used words and phrases found in our industry.
 Some relate to the software we develop; others to the devices we use.
 We hope you find it useful.

-Commonly Used Phrases in Tech Industry
+Commonly Used Phrases in the Tech Industry

 First released in 2015, a Raspberry Pi is a small, single-board computer sold by the charity the Raspberry Pi Foundation ( ‘Raspberry’ because of the old tradition of naming computers after fruits, and ‘Pi’ because the devices were only going to run Python).
 Credit-card sized and ingeniously simple, the Raspberry Pi was originally designed for educational purposes and today remains the perfect introduction to embedded IT projects.
 The Creative Computing Club, a charitable organisation run by Matthew Applegate and sponsored by Coderus, is a great example of how the devices are encouraging children’s interest in tech.